MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 ``C:/P0065_ESP32-WROVER-Platform/ESP32-WROVER-Xtensa-FreeRTOS-platform/source``.

-Run the Testsuite
+Run the Test Suite
 ----------------------

-To run the Testsuite, right click on the Testsuite module and select ``Build Module``.
+To run the Test Suite, right click on the Test Suite module and select ``Build Module``.

 Configure the Tests to Run